 So now you have your phone packed with language apps and dictionaries but how do you navigate the notorious grammar of Slovenian?

-Anna is simply the best human.
-She has a really great blog, Anna in Slovenia, and she shares tips on learning Slovene.
+Anna in Slovenia is a blog where Anna shares tips on learning Slovene.
 Her articles are an absolute lifesaver, especially the ones discussing cases (skloni) and other aspects of grammar.
-This is because most texts for learning Slovene are completely without any English discussion of the grammar.
+This is because most texts for learning Slovene are without any English discussion of the grammar.
 This is what I found the most difficult in my process and Anna just does an awesome job, so thanks Anna!

 I am still just discovering this app and only exploring the free options.
 I do like that it offers an exam at the beginning to help place you.
 Most language apps force you to start from the beginning.
 There is a lot of focus on repetition, which some might like and some not, but the sentences it offers are interesting and they have recordings with native speakers.